NadineMohsen/Employee-Tracker/README.md

 - To use employee_db run `use employee_db;`

-- To see any table run `source * form nameOfTable`
+- To see any table run `select * form nameOfTable`

 ## Usage